AwesomeVisa/awesome-immigration/README.md

 ### Before Applying for A Visa

+0. Before any decision beind made, you can start doing [these](https://letters.acacess.com/exodus-2-7/)

 1. Decide whether you are suitable for immigrating

    1. Age
    2. Degree and major